Timeline - Greece's debt crisis

 September 21 - Greece adopts more austerity measures, including cutting high pensions by 20 percent.

-September 27 - Greece passes an unpopular property tax to persuade IMF and EU it deserves the next 8-billion-euro tranche it needs to pay October salaries and avoid bankruptcy.
+September 27 - Greece passes an unpopular property tax to persuade IMF and EU it deserves the next 8-billion-euro tranche.

-September 29 - The "troika" team of inspectors begin talks on a plan demanded by lenders to deepen budget cuts and raise taxes.
+September 29 - The "troika" team of inspectors begins talks on a plan demanded by lenders to deepen budget cuts and raise taxes.

-October 2 - Government draft budget figures say Greece will miss a deficit target set just months ago in a massive bailout package.
+October 2 - Government draft budget figures say Greece will miss a deficit target set just months before in the bailout package.
 The 2012 draft budget is approved by cabinet and predicts a deficit of 8.5 percent of GDP for 2011, well short of the 7.6 percent target.

 -- The cabinet approves a measure creating a "labour reserve" allowing 30,000 state workers to be placed on 60 percent pay and be dismissed after a year.

-October 5 - Public sector workers and state utilities employees go on strike for 24-hours against anti-austerity measures in action called by main labour unions ADEDY and GSEE.
+October 5 - Public sector workers and state utilities employees go on strike for 24 hours in action called by main labour unions ADEDY and GSEE.

-October 21 - Greece approves a painful set of austerity measures, defying violent protests in Athens and a general strike which has shut down much of the country, bringing more than 100,000 people to the streets over the last two days.
-At least 74 people are injured and one man dies of a heart attack on the fringes of the protest.
+October 21 - Greece approves a set of austerity measures, defying violent protests in Athens and a general strike which shuts down much of the country, bringing more than 100,000 people to the streets in the last two days.
+At least 74 people are wounded and one man dies of a heart attack.

-October 23 - Any solution for further reducing Greece's debt burden must be voluntary, a Greek government official says following a meeting of EU leaders to try to find a solution to the debt crisis.

-Oct 31 - Papandreou calls a popular vote on its latest bailout without consulting with European leaders.
+October 31 - Papandreou calls a referendum on the latest bailout without consulting with European leaders.

-November 2 - Papandreou faces a grilling from the leaders of Germany and France after winning cabinet backing to hold a referendum on a 130 billion-euro ($178 billion) bailout package.
+November 2 - Papandreou wins cabinet backing to hold a referendum on the 130-billion-euro bailout package.

+-- Later, French President Nicolas Sarkozy and German Chancellor Angela Merkel tell Papandreou at a tough meeting in Cannes that Athens will not receive any more aid until it votes to meet its commitments to the euro zone.

+November 3 - Finance Minister Venizelos comes out against the referendum, saying Greece's euro membership was a historic achievement and "cannot depend on a referendum."